slatedb/slatedb/docs/0001-manifest.md

   uint64 compactor_epoch = 3;

-  // The most recent SST in the WAL that's been commpacted. uint64 wal_last_compacted_sst_id = 4;
+  // The most recent SST in the WAL that's been commpacted. uint64 wal_id_last_compacted = 4;

-  // The most recent SST in the WAL at the time Manifest was updated. uint64 wal_last_seen_sst_id = 5;
+  // The most recent SST in the WAL at the time manifest was updated. uint64 wal_id_last_seen = 5;

-  // A list of the SST table info that are valid to read in the `compacted` folder. repeated SstInfo compacted_ssts = 6;
+  // A list of the SST table info that are valid to read in the `levels` folder. repeated SstInfo leveled_ssts = 6;

-  // A list of snapshots that are currently open. repeated Snapshot snapshots = 7;
+  // A list of read snapshots that are currently open. repeated Snapshot snapshots = 7;
 }